HAL3D: Hierarchical Active Learning for Fine-Grained 3D Part Labeling: Introduction

 Learning to label fine-grained parts is a highly challenging problem due to the great structural variations among the small and intricate parts, even for shapes that belong to the same category, as shown in \cref{fig:teaser}.
 On a challenging dataset with average part counts per category ranging from 15 to more than 500, state-of-the-art learned models such as~\cite{wang2021fgseg} can only achieve mean IoU scores below 50\%, out of a maximum of 100\% for ground truth (GT) results.
-Also challenging is the tremendous data annotation effort needed to train methods to segment and label fine-grained 3D parts.
-On the other hand, for applications which demand de facto 100\% accuracy, e.g., diagnoses in medicine and quality assurance in e-commerce, one can hardly rely on a fully automatic method to reach the mark.
-It is arguable that the only means to guarantee full accuracy is to have humans validate all results, as in the setting for data annotation.
+Also challenging is the tremendous data annotation effort needed to train methods to segment and label fine-grained parts.
+On the other hand, for applications which demand de facto \rzz{{\em full}} accuracy, e.g., for diagnoses in medicine and quality assurance in e-commerce, one can hardly rely on a fully automatic method to reach the mark.
+It is arguable that the only means to attain full accuracy is to have humans validate all the results, as \rzz{in the case of data annotation}.

 In this paper, we present the first {\em active learning\/} tool for fine-grained 3D part labeling.
 Given a set of 3D shapes segmented into fine parts, our labeling tool assigns one of the predefined labels to each part.
-These input parts are deemed {\em atomic\/} (i.e., indivisible); they can be as low-level as mesh triangles and as high-level as results obtained by an unlabelled semantic segmentation scheme, or mid-level components resulting from an over-segmentation.
+These input parts are deemed {\em atomic\/} (i.e., indivisible); they can be as low-level as mesh triangles and as high-level as results obtained by an unlabelled semantic segmentation, or mid-level components from an over-segmentation.
 In general, active learning iterates between automated labeling and human input for label rectification~\cite{Yi2016AL}.
-Compared to conventional learned models with full autonomy, such a {\em human-in-the-loop\/} approach provides a viable option to achieve 100\% accuracy on test sets, barring human errors.
+Compared to conventional learned models with full autonomy, such a {\em human-in-the-loop\/} approach provides a viable option to achieve \rzz{close to error-free} part labeling on test sets, barring human errors\footnote{\rzz{During testing, accuracy is measured against GT labeling which has been produced by humans.
+To achieve full accuracy, two criteria must be met: (a) the {\em testing\/} human labeler's judgement of what is the correct labeling agrees with the GT; (b) the labeler does not make any error, e.g., due to carelessness or time pressure.
+We regard both types of violations as ``human errors."
+One may also refer to the former as an inconsistency between human labeling, which is likely to occur near fuzzy part boundaries.}}.

 As shown in \cref{fig:pipeline}, our interactive labeling tool iteratively verifies or modifies part labels predicted by a deep neural network, with human feedback continually improving the network prediction.
 Specifically, our system consists of three modules for label proposal, verification, and modification.
 Label proposals are produced by dynamic graph CNN (DGCNN)~\cite{DGCNN}, with the resulting label probabilities dictating whether to pass the predicted labels to the verification or modification module.
 Both human-verified and corrected labels are passed back to the label proposal network to fine-tune it.
 The iteration terminates once all part labels have passed human verification.